 In forming our opinion on the financial statements, which is not modified, we draw attention to note 2(i) to the financial statements which describes the basis of preparation, and in particular, the fact that the accounting policies used and disclosures made comply with the requirements of International Financial Reporting Standards (IFRSs) as adopted by the United Kingdom except in regards to certain provisions of IAS 1, IAS 16 and IAS 19 (R) as disclosed in note 2(i) to these financial statements.
-Note 2(i) of the financial statements describes the basis of preparation, and in particular, the fact that the accounting policies used and disclosures made are not intended to, and do not, comply in full with the requirements of International Financial Financial Reporting Standards (IFRSs) as adopted by the United Kingdom.
+Note 2(i) of the financial statements describes the basis of preparation, and in particular, the fact that the accounting policies used and disclosures made on the preparation of the financial statements describes the basis of preparation, and in particular, the fact that the accounting policies used and disclosures made are not intended to, and do not, comply in full with the requirements of International Financial Financial Reporting Standards (IFRSs) as adopted by the United Kingdom.
 The financial statements are prepared in accordance with a special purpose framework for the members for the specific purpose as described in the Use of this report paragraph below.
 As a result, the financial statements may not be suitable for another purpose.